HuanLab/ISFrag/README.md

 ## 5.1 Export ISF Result Feature Table

-Either the complete feature table with ISF relationship annotated in additional columns, or a detailed ISF parent-fragment relationship dataframe for a single parent feature can be exported.
+Either the complete feature table with ISF relationship annotated in additional columns, or a detailed ISF precursor-fragment relationship dataframe for a single precursor feature can be exported.

 ``` r
 # Get complete feature table with all features and ISF relationship annotations.